IssueTrak/coding-standards/git_guidelines.md

 ### Visual Studio Workflow

-1. From [Team Explorer][teamexplorer] home click 'Unsynched Commits' and then click the 'Sync' button
+1. From [Team Explorer][teamexplorer] home click 'Unsynced Commits' and then click the 'Sync' button
 2. Click Team Explorer home button and then 'Branches'
-3. Click the 'New Branch' dropdown and enter a branch name (make sure the second dropdown is 'master')
+3. Click the 'New Branch' drop-down and enter a branch name (make sure the second drop-down is 'master')
 4. [DO YOUR WORK HERE]
 5. From Team Explorer home click 'Changes'.
 Enter a commit message and click the 'Commit' button.
-6. From Team Explorer home click 'Branches' and then click the 'Merge' dropdown button.
+6. From Team Explorer home click 'Branches' and then click the 'Merge' drop down button.
 7. Select your branch from Step 3 as source and 'master' as the destination.
 Click 'Merge' button.
-8. Click the 'Unsynched Commits' and then select 'master' for the branch.
+8. Click the 'Unsynced Commits' and then select 'master' for the branch.
 Click the 'Sync' button.

 ### Commandline Workflow